oliverjamescox/lab.konx.dev/README.md

-# Vue Base Project
+# Vuelab

 This is a basic frontend only Vue project, to quickly get started with Vue & Tailwind.

 This now uses Vue 3 and was built using Vue CLI.

+The project contains:

+* Uses the new Vue 3 Composition API
+* Global and Component SCSS
+* TailwindCSS utilising purgecss in production
+* Vue Router 4 & Vuex 4
+* Fontawesome
+* ESlint

 ## Development Mode

     npm run dev

-Update the host url in `vue.config.js`

 ## Production Mode